-STAR is the New York State School Tax Relief Program that provides an exemption from school property taxes for owner-occupied primary residences of one, two and three family homes, farm homes, condominiums, cooperative apartments or multiple use properties of which a portion is used by the owner as a primary residence.
-You must apply for the STAR program.
-Homeowners are eligible to receive only one STAR exemption within New York State.
+STAR is the New York State School Tax Relief Program that provides an exemption or a credit from school property taxes for owner-occupied primary residences of one, two and three family homes, farm homes, condominiums, cooperative apartments or multiple use properties of which a portion is used by the owner as a primary residence.

 As per legislation signed into law by Governor Cuomo on April 13, 2016, STAR benefits for first time applicants will be issued as a credit in the form of a check directly from New York State, instead of a school property tax exemption.
 New applicants for the Basic STAR or Enhanced STAR must register with New York State Department of Taxation and Finance instead of applying at the Nassau County Department of Assessment.
 The STAR Tax Exemption Program is closed to new applicants.
 The amount of the STAR benefit is the same, whether it is an exemption or a credit.
 The NYS Tax Department will determine if you are eligible for the Basic or Enhanced Star benefit amount.
 Property owners without access to a computer can register by phone weekdays from 8:30 AM to 4:30 PM (518-457-2036).
 New York State has indicated that applicants who register by July 1st should receive their STAR checks in October.

 Eligibility criteria for the STAR Personal Income Tax Credit Program are the same as the STAR Exemption Program.
 You cannot recieve both the credit and the exemption.